TwilCynder/kuribrawl/doc/internal/install-build.md

 You will need a C++ compiler that supports C++20, and a way to manage the external dependencies.
 We recommend using the MinGW/MSYS environment.

 ### Using MinGW/MSYS
 Install the 64 or 32 bits version from the [MSYS website](https://www.msys2.org/) depending on your system.

+If you know about MSYS environments, pick the one you prefer, the supported environments are Mingw64 and UCRT64 (Clang might be in the future, MSYS doesn't have the required libraries)
+If you don't, use the MINGW64 Terminal (located in the msys installation directory).

-Run the MSYS terminal and update your system :
+Run the terminal (according to the environment you chose) and update your system :
 `pacman -Syu`
 then navigate to the c++ directory in the kuribrawl repository, and install the required dependencies by running :
-`pacman -S --needed - < pkglist.txt`
+- `./dependencies.sh | pacman -S --needed -` if you are using MINGW64
+- `./dependencies.sh UCRT | pacman -S --needed -` if you are using UCRT64

 Once the packages are installed, running `make` in this directory will compile and build the executable (`kuribrawl.exe`).
 It must be launched from the MinGW terminal !